 Upon receiving the iSER HelloReply Message, the iSER Layer at the initiator MAY adjust (lower) its IRD value to match the iSER-ORD value in order to free up the unused resources, if the iSER-ORD value declared by the target is smaller than the iSER-IRD value declared by the initiator.

-It is an iSER level negotiation failure if the iSER parameters declared in the iSER Hello Message by the initiator is unacceptable to the target.
-See section 10.1.3.2, on the handling of the error situation.
+It is an iSER level negotiation failure if the iSER parameters declared in the iSER Hello Message by the initiator are unacceptable to the target.
+This includes the following: